What is behavioral segmentation?

 There are many ways your customers will interact with your brand, product or service.
-You’ll need to understand these behavioral variables to help create a behavioral segmentation strategy that is effective and sustainable.
+You’ll need to understand these behavioral variables to help create a behavioral segmentation strategy that’s effective and sustainable.

 The main ones are:

 1. Purchasing behavior

 How do customers behave on their journey to purchase?

 Purchasing behavior can be segmented into four categories:

 - Complex: Imagine the work that goes into making a purchasing decision to buy a new home.
 Customers are highly involved, research in-depth, and eventually buy something that is a one-off or infrequent purchase.

 - Dissonance-reducing: Do you worry that you might regret your purchase?
 You’ve been highly involved in the purchasing process, but you’ve found it hard to choose between brands.
 Customers will seek follow-up reassurance that they made the right choice.

-- Habitual buying: Every week you go to the grocery store and buy whichever products are cheapest or on special offer.
-You have no brand loyalty: this is your habit.
+- Habitual buying: Every week you go to the grocery store and buy whichever products are cheapest or feature a special offer.
+You have no brand loyalty; this is your habit.

-- Variety-seeking: You’re bored with citrus-scented shower gel, so you choose a cedarwood-scented one.
-The citrus one cleaned your body just fine, but you fancied variety.
+- Variety-seeking: You’re bored with citrus-scented shower gel, so you choose a cedarwood-scented option.
+The citrus one cleaned your body just fine, but you wanted variety.

 2. Usage behavior

 How often do customers use your product/service and how?

-This segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
-This can be further segmented into heavy, medium, and light users, and you can update your marketing strategy to target these segments accordingly.
+This behavioral segment looks at the frequency of customer interaction with your business, and the nature of the interaction (what they do while interacting, which features they use, how long they spend, etc.).
+This can be further segmented into heavy or light users (or even more granular), and you can update your marketing strategy to target these segments accordingly.

 3. Benefits sought

 Which particular benefit is a customer seeking when they decide to make a purchase?

 Customers place higher value on one benefit over another when choosing a product.
 A classic example is toothpaste.
 Any toothpaste can contribute to good dental health, but customers may prefer to choose: